CTI-Tim/Masters2021-MCP-101/README.md

 # Masters 2021 MCP-101 Helper Library
 <img src="https://img.shields.io/badge/Language-C Sharp-blue"><img src="https://img.shields.io/badge/Platform-Crestron-blue"><img src="https://img.shields.io/badge/Masters- 2021-blue">

  The Library is released for the Masters 2021  C# for Crestron MCP-101, 201, 301 class.
 Assorted files for the class and to help the student are also included.
-A compiled version of the library is included as a dll as well for ease of use by the students in class.
+A compiled version of the library is included as a DLL as well for ease of use by the students in class.

  **NOTE:** These are simplified Libraries for students to use to learn concepts from.
 They are not 100% complete in regards to error testing and error recovery.
 It is left up to the students to complete the work on their own when they progress to that level.